30 Things You Should Know About Living In Seattle Before Moving There In 2021 | The Emerald City Relocation Guide

 While you might move here expecting never-ending days of rain, what you’ll quickly see is that living in Seattle comes with over 150 days of sunshine and only 92 days of precipitation.
-If this still sounds like a lot of rain, you’ll be surprised to learn that Chicago, Boston, Houston, and New York City all receive far more rain than Seattle.
+If this still sounds like a lot of rain, you’ll be surprised to learn that Chicago, Boston, Houston, and New York City all receive far more rain than the jet city.

 Another perk of Seattle’s weather is that despite the rain, you probably won’t need an umbrella.
 The rain here falls as more of a light sprinkle, due to the small size of the raindrops, making umbrellas optional (unless you’re a local, who take pride in not relying on umbrellas).